 - Price: 40,000 VND

-The city becomes even more vibrant at night, full of neon colors and Hanoi’s traffic leaving trail lights.
+The city becomes even more vibrant at night, full of neon colours and Hanoi’s traffic leaving trail lights.

 Whether you’re searching for a romantic vibe or to hang out with friends, the best way to enjoy Hanoi’s mesmerizing night landscape is from above.

-Get Social And Drink Bia Hoi On The Street
+17) Get Social and Drink Bia Hoi on the Street

 Let us start off with the fact that Vietnam is the perfect place for a pub crawl.
 Bia Hoi is an insight into the beer scene of Vietnam.